jaywmz/CSC3104-Cloud-and-Distributed-Computing-GYM/README.md

 Check if kubectl is installed:
 - `kubectl version --client`

-## 2. Create the k3d kubernetes cluster:
+### 2. Create the k3d kubernetes cluster:
 Create the cluster, the cluster will listen to incoming requests at port 8081 (client to cluster):
-- `k3d cluster create my-cluster --agents 8 --api-port 6443 --port "5001:5001@loadbalancer" --port "5002:5002@loadbalancer" --port "5003:5003@loadbalancer" --port "5004:5004@loadbalancer"`
+- `k3d cluster create my-cluster --agents 8 --api-port 6443 --port "3000:3000@loadbalancer" --port "5001:5001@loadbalancer" --port "5002:5002@loadbalancer" --port "5003:5003@loadbalancer" --port "5004:5004@loadbalancer" --agents 20`

-This is to expose port 5001, 5002, 5003 and 5004 respectively, to be used for each microservice
+This is to expose port 3000, 5001, 5002, 5003 and 5004 respectively, to be used for each microservice.
+This will also create 20 agents/worker nodes, to be used for deployment of pods.

+Next, we taint the master node so that no pods are scheduled on it:
+- `kubectl taint node k3d-my-cluster-server-0 node-role.kubernetes.io/master=:NoSchedule`

 You can verify that the cluster is up by:
 - `kubectl get nodes`
 - `k3d cluster list`

-Next, we taint the master node so that no pods are scheduled on it:
-- `kubectl taint node k3d-my-cluster-server-0 node-role.kubernetes.io/master=:NoSchedule`

-## 3. Apply yaml files into k3d cluster
+### 3. Apply yaml files into k3d cluster
 To deploy containers onto the cluster:
 - `kubectl apply -f k8s/deployments/`

 Each yaml file specifies the image and the configurations for each pod.
-It configures port 50051, 50052 and 50052 for internal gRPC calls and configure port 5001, 5002 and 5003 for calls from the external web client.
+It configures ports 50051, 50052 and 50052 for internal gRPC calls, and configures ports 3000, 5001, 5002 and 5003 for passing HTTP messages between web-service and other microservices.

 To see the status of your deployed pods:
 - `kubectl get pods`
+For a more verbose status output:
+- `kubectl get pods -o wide`

 (Wait until STATUS RUNNING to be able to use the microservice)